|

 Hypocrites attract widespread moral condemnation and are also widely thought in some sense to lack standing to criticise or blame others.
 But it's proven surprisingly difficlt to explain just what justifies the condemnation and why (and in what sense) they lack standing.
 This week we consider a range of accounts of hypocrisy and hypocrites’ standing (or lack of it).
 As it turns out these different accounts also shed light on the nature of morality and moral relations.

-Question: What's wrong with hypocrisy, and why do hypocrites lose their standing to blame?
+Question: What's wrong with hypocrisy, and why do hypocrites lose their standing to criticise others?

 Priority reading (Hide)